 Get Advice from a NYC Marital Status Discrimination Lawyer Today

 The First Department's ruling sends a clear message to all New York City employers: Do not retaliate against employees based on the actions of their significant other.
-If you have faced marital status discrimination in the workplace and need advice from an experienced New York City employment law attorney, contact the Law Offices of White, Nisar & Hilferty, LLP, today.
+If you have faced marital status discrimination in the workplace and need advice from an experienced New York City employment attorney, contact the Law Offices of Nisar Law Group, P.C., today.